fideus-labs/ome-ngff-scientific-ai/README.md

 - "Use it as a building block for your own workflows"
 - "Not locked into our way of doing things"

+Cross-reference:
+- "And speaking of cloud - Eric Perlman's talk this afternoon"
+- "Will go deep on cloud workflows"
+- "Highly recommend attending!"

 Timing: 45 seconds
 -->